 I was held and all my pain and nausea vanished.
 I was surrounded by loved ones who had passed and felt intense unconditional love and joy.

-I wanted to be a part of the world my niece and nephew grew up in and I did not want my father to be broken by the pain of loosing a daughter.
+I wanted to be a part of the world my niece and nephew grew up in, and I did not want my father to be broken by the pain of losing a daughter.

 So I did.

 It was rough, but I finished chemo and skipped radiation, opting instead for Eastern medicine.

 I found my way back to life and am now thriving as a survivor.

 I realized how toxic so much of my life was and made radical changes.
 I ended my marriage, stopped working so hard, and learned to take time for myself.
 I found great joy in my day to day life.

 I learned to love myself just as I am.
 That because of my battle, I was better.
 I was stronger.
 I was tapped into a warrior I did not know existed.

 Eventually I moved, met a wonderful man, and remarried this past February.